One was from the head of the Department of Psychology at West Point.

 By the end of the second term, I knew what I was talking about.

-I took the exam for my masters degree and passed it.
+I took the exam for the masters degree and passed it.

 By the end of the second summer and the third term, I had finished all 60 credit hours.